pratikmundokar/pratikmundokar/README.md

 ## I'm a Developer and a Learner!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate on anything code
+- 👯 I’m looking to collaborate on any Project
-- ⚡ Fun fact: I love to Run, Swim, Play Cricket
+- ⚡ Fun fact: I love to Run, Swim, play Cricket

 ### Connect with me: